 So, let's jump right in.
 Every living thing has pests that cause irritation or harm and bees are no different.
 Some pests of mason bees are more of a nuisance, while others are serious threats.
 Pollen mites can be both.

-Note: Pollen mites are more of a problem high moisture or humid regions.
+Note: Pollen mites are more of a problem in high moisture or high humid regions.
 High desert areas may not experience many problems with pollen mites.

-Pollen mites are very tiny, but most can be seen easily with a hand-held magnifier.
-The mites that plague the Osmia family of bees are called Chaetodactylus krombeini Hairy-Footed Mite.
+Pollen mites are very tiny, but most can be seen easily with a hand-held magnifier and are less than half a milimeter wide.
+The mites that plague the Osmia family of bees are called Chaetodactylus krombeini or the Hairy-Footed Mite.
 (Not the same mites that are decimating honeybee populations.)

 The photo shows pollen mites covering the back of a mason bee.
 (Photo by Dave Hunter, Crownbees)